Why is September the most popular birth month?

 For the last two decades, September has been the busiest month for births in America.
 Nine months before September is December, which is most likely the month of conception for September babies.
 December is statistically proven as the most popular time that Americans get pregnant.
 While holidays might be one explanation for this trend, it’s also likely that taking time off of work plays a factor.
 With less time spent in the office, couples find more time to spend in the bedroom.

-September 9th is the most common birthday in the US, followed by September 19th.
+September 9th is the most popular birthday in the US, followed by September 19th.
 Another explanation for the popularity of September birthdays is elective births and induction.
 Many people who have the option to choose when they give birth avoid holidays because hospitals tend to be understaffed around the busiest holiday seasons.
 This explains why the least common birth dates are Christmas Eve, Christmas, and New Years Day.